bobshafer/PITkit/Math.md

 * **Shape (S):** encoded in **spherical harmonics** on each causal shell.
 These harmonics express the **non-local correlations** across the surface of the sphere, i.e. the “global coherence modes.”
 Over time, Shape is refined by the Kernel’s learned symmetries.
 * **Weight (W):** dynamic and state-dependent.
 It controls which harmonic modes are amplified or suppressed, and evolves with novelty (ν operator) and Kernel memory.

-Thus, \(F[Φ]\) can be visualized as a **spherical harmonic decomposition** of the State Field on each expanding causal shell.
+Thus, $F[Φ]$ can be visualized as a **spherical harmonic decomposition** of the State Field on each expanding causal shell.
 Locally, the radial direction carries time-like causality; non-locally, the angular modes encode correlations across space.
 The Fourier operator in PIT is therefore not arbitrary but is **geometrically forced** by the structure of Becoming: Path is fixed, Shape is harmonic, Weight is adaptive.

 ### 5.2 Conjecture 2 (Stochastic Actualization Dynamics)